 Men’s western hats remained a popular option for those seeking the most Western look.
 They had severe turned-up brims and lower, flatter crowns to match the fedora and other city hats of the decade.

 Men’s Western boots were colorful with wide box toes.
 In 1957, the pointy cockroach killer toe emerged.

 Just as in the 1940s, the denim blue jeans were the epitome of Western influence.
-Blue jeans transitioned from western wear and workwear to casual wear for rebel teens, aka James Dean and Marlon Brando.
+Blue jeans transitioned from western wear and workwear to casual wear for rebel teens, a move led by James Dean (Rebel Without a Cause) and Marlon Brando (The Wild One).
 Everyone was wearing blue jeans and jean jackets.
 Levi’s changed their marketing campaign away from cowboys to teens going off to collage and families relaxing at home.
-They also changed their line of blue jeans from “Dude Ranch Duds” or “Western Wear” by the end of the 1950s.
+They also changed their line of blue jeans from “Dude Ranch Duds” to “Western Wear” by the end of the 1950s.

 Both men and women wore jeans.
 The men’s cut featured contrast stitching, a straight leg, and wide rolled cuff.
 Denim was either a dark wash or a medium blue wash saturated with dye (no faded jeans yet!).
 Levi’s has reissued a few men’s jeans from the 1950s.

 For women, the jeans fit the newer, slimmer silhouette of the 1950s pant.
 They were not skin tight like many 1950s pinup jeans are today.
 Instead, they followed the shape of the body starting at the high waist, full over the hips and tapered down the leg into a roll cuff.

 Jeans were held up with belts by women and men.
 Of course they had to be western style as well.
 Hand tooled leather and silver belt buckles were worn by both men and women.